PoNexiOFF/Atenerve/documentation.md

 The parameters between `<...>` are mandatory, while the parameters between `[...]` them are optional.

+Commands with `"🔒"` are not usable by users.

 ## 📜 » Commands
 ### 📜 » Bot Panel
 * /bot info : Info about the bot.